Information for New Members

 Structure Of The Australia Section

 The Australian Section is controlled by the National Executive Council, on which all Regions are represented.
-The National Executive Bureau has the power to act on behalf of the Section in any matter which in their opinion requires immediate attention.
+The National Executive Board has the power to act on behalf of the Section in any matter which in their opinion requires immediate attention.
 Any such matters are brought to the attention of the next meeting of the Council.

 - New South Wales